Hudson Italia: Collectibility

-Hudson Italias are invited to numerous prestigious car shows including Pebble Beach Concours d'Elegance and regularly earn special awards.
+Hudson Italias are invited to numerous prestigious car shows, including Pebble Beach Concours d'Elegance, and regularly earn special awards.

-A Hudson Italia with chassis number 11 was formerly part of the Harrah Collection, which acquired in 1971, reportedly from Liberace, finished in silver with red and black leather upholstery.
+A Hudson Italia with chassis number 11 was formerly part of the Harrah Collection, which was acquired in 1971, reportedly from Liberace, finished in silver with red and black leather upholstery.

 The market value of the Hudson Italia is increasing as evidenced by a "no reserve" sale of car number 21 for $396,000 at the 2013 Barrett-Jackson auction in Scottsdale.
 This car was of such quality that Sports Car Market magazine's analysis was that "the buyer went home with a screaming deal."
 Other cars on the market in 2009 and 2012 have also resulted in sales above $250,000.
 A Hudson Italia with serial number 003 that underwent a ground-up concours level restoration that took from September 2009 to December 2010, was a class award winner at Pebble Beach in 2011, was priced at $500,000 in 2013.

 A Hudson Italia that was recognized as the "Best Preserved Post-War Car" at the 2014 Concorso d'Eleganza Villa d'Este was priced at €575,000.

-An opinion in 2014 described that the Italia's unique style and limited production has made the unique car "a valuable asset at any car show" and that it "will likely soon be an "A" list collector car."
+An opinion in 2014 described that the Italia's unique style and limited production have made the unique car "a valuable asset at any car show" and that it "will likely soon be an "A" list collector car."

+Hudson used the first production, Italia (serial IT-10001), as a show car across the United States and Canada.
+The restored car features the correct cream with a red and white interior.
+It has had only three owners until 2023 when it was purchased for $495,000.